-Come see five incredible houses architect-designed homes by award winning local and international firms including Bestor Architecture, Tom Marble, LA Design Group, and Mexico City-based Productura.
+Come see five incredible houses architect-designed homes by award winning local and international firms including Bestor Architecture, Tom Marble, The Los Anegeles Design Group, and Mexico City-based Productora.
 Join us on this self-guided tour on April 2nd.

 Early bird tickets are available for $40 and will go on sale Monday, March 6 at 9:00 am

 After March 20, tickets will go up to $50, so be sure to get yours soon!

 All proceeds go to fund our series of programming Making LA.

 Micallef Residence by The Los Angeles Design Group